VirusTLNR/LethalIntelligence/README.md

 - qwbarch for all the help on integrating Mirage and LethalIntelligence!
 - Fandovec03 for suggesting LOS as a fix to "distance related issues" I was having.
 - darmuh for help with "synced audios" for the terminal audio improvements
-- IAmBatby for suggesting how I could improve checking the EntranceTeleports
-- Buttery Stancakes for helping me fix compatibility with ButteryFixes as well as providing insight into how to fix Mineshaft Elevator issues.